 How Medicare Works When You Travel Inside the US and its Territories

 If you have Original Medicare, you can travel anywhere within the US and its territories to get your doctor or hospital care.
 This includes all 50 states, the District of Columbia, Puerto Rico, the Virgin Islands, Guam, American Samoa, and the Northern Mariana Islands.
-Other than this, Original Medicare generally doesn’t cover any medical care abroad.
+Other than this, Original Medicare is private fee-for-service health insurance for people on Medicare.
+It has two parts.
+Part A is hospital coverage.
+Part B is medical coverage.... generally doesn’t cover any medical care abroad.

 [inpostad]If you have a Medicare Advantage Plan (a Medicare plan offered by a private insurer), you may or may not be covered while traveling in the United States and its territories.
 Sometimes there is an extra cost associated with seeing providers outside of your network area.
 Some plans also require prior authorization (except for emergency and urgent care).
 Make sure to contact your plan provider and get all of the details before you leave town.

 How Medicare Works When You’re on a Cruise Ship

 Medicare may cover medically-necessary health care received on a cruise ship if:

 - The ship doctor is allowed under certain laws to provide medical services; and